matsim-org/matsim-maas/drt.md

 The function of the parameters is as follows:

 **mode** - The mode associated with the config parameterset.
-Add one parameterset per operator.
+Add one parameterset into the _multiModeDrt_ module per operator.

 **vehiclesFile**  - A file containing the fleet specifications.
 To get an idea how to create your own fleet file, see the _CreateFleetVehicles.java_ script.